Top 6 Best Hospital Bed Trapezes

 • Exceptional quality and durability, very strong and stable

-• Exactly what customer needed during recovery, worked as advertised
+• Exactly what the customer needed during recovery, worked as advertised

 • Tight, reliable construction, easy to put together